QEDK/ini-rs/README.md

 This crate provides the `ini!` macro which implements a basic configuration language which provides a structure similar to what’s found in Windows' `ini` files.
 You can use this to write Rust programs which can be customized by end users easily.

 This is a simple macro utility built on top of `configparser` with no other dependencies built on Rust.
-It is inspired by Python's `configparser`.

-The current release of `configparser` is experimental, this means that future releases will be swift until we reach `stable` (1.0.0).
-The codebase is thus subject to change for now.
+For more advanced functions, you should use the [configparser](https://crates.io/crates/configparser) crate.

 ## Quick Start